langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   - **Make the Process as Simple as Possible & As Automated as Possible:** Developers have their priorities to focus on features and other parts of quality.
-Apply automation wherever you can and enforce the policy-as-code, such as “no code with critical vulnerability should be deployed to production.”
+Apply automation wherever you can and enforce the policy-as-code, such as "no code with critical vulnerability should be deployed to production."
     [O'Reilly: 97 Things Every Application Security Professional Should Know][ oreilly-97-things-every-application-security-professional-should-know]